pythonindia/wye-blog/README.md

 ## Deployment

-Everything you commit to master branch will be automatically deployed via travis.
+Commit your code to some branch other than master, submit a PR and then merge it.
+Everything you commit to master like this will be automatically deployed via travis.

 ## Help